blue water overview in Croatia

 True North, Australia

-While this 18-cabin ship sails all the way around the continent — including an annual stop for New Year’s Eve fireworks in Sydney Harbor — the best way to experience it is on its signature voyage, through the rugged Kimberley coast in the country’s northwest — an area that’s largely inaccessible by land.
-The ship was purpose-built for the trip, so it can get quite close to the rock formations and even position the bow in the spray of a waterfall.
-It also has plenty of sundecks and indoor observation areas, including a dining room with large panoramic windows, and very comfortable cabins, and there are frequent excursions, sometimes in high-speed zodiacs and sometimes in the helicopter that’s perched on the roof (and it’s quite exciting when the pilot lands while the boat is moving).
+While these two ships sail all the way around the continent — including an annual stop for New Year’s Eve fireworks in Sydney Harbor — the best way to experience them is on their signature voyage, through the rugged Kimberley coast.
+In the country’s far northwest, the area is largely inaccessible by land.
+The original 18-cabin ship was purpose-built for the trip, so it can get quite close to the rock formations and even position the bow in the spray of a waterfall.
+The same is also true for the new sister ship, which is even more intimate with only 11 very comfortable cabins.
+Both have plenty of sundecks and indoor observation areas, including dining rooms with large panoramic windows, and their crews are composed largely of lively young Australians.
+There are frequent excursions, often in high-speed zodiacs and sometimes in the helicopter that’s perched on the roof.
+It’s quite exciting when the pilot lands while the boat is moving.

 Perhaps best known for its itineraries in the Greek islands, the Athens-based Variety Cruises has a collection of eight state-of-the-art SOLAS-certified yachts hosting 34 or 72 guests.
-The shore expeditions are thoughtful, done in small groups, and include visits to UNESCO Heritage Sites or Nature Reserves, small family-owned wineries (the wine-themes cruises are popular with wine professionals).
-But the company is about far more than only Greece; it also has one-of-a-kind itineraries in far-flung places such as Tahiti, the Seychelles, Cape Verde, and the Red Sea.
+The shore expeditions are thoughtful, done in small groups, and include visits to UNESCO Heritage Sites or Nature Reserves, quiet villages in near unspoiled ports, and small family-owned wineries (the wine-themed cruises are popular with wine professionals).
+But the company is about far more than only Greece; it also has one-of-a-kind itineraries in far-flung places such as Tahiti, the Seychelles, Cape Verde, and West Africa.

 Vela, Indonesia